-3.5.1.
+- 3.5.1.
 The Referee shall keep aware of the general progression of all aspects of the tournament both within and outside of his direct areas of responsibility.
-In particular, the Referee shall:
+In particular, the Referee shall: - 3.5.1.1.

-- 3.5.1.1.
 Meet, as necessary, with members of the Organising Committee as the tournament progresses and as specific issues arise. - 3.5.1.2.
 Redirect to the appropriate stakeholders any questions/problems that fall outside of the Referee's immediate area of jurisdiction, but be sure to follow up at a suitable juncture to ensure that the problem has been addressed satisfactorily and the outcome communicated back to the person who raised the issue. - 3.5.1.3.
-At the start and end of each day, aim to boost morale and promote team spirit by conversing with, and thanking, tournament staff and volunteers around the venue who contribute to the overall smooth running of the tournament. - 3.5.1.4.
-On the first day of the tournament observe the mechanics of the general traffic flow around the Field Of Play, efficiency of march-on/march-off, etc. and make any necessary adjustments for subsequent days. - 3.5.1.5.
-Whenever possible during play, the Referee and Deputy(ies) should be positioned such that all the courts in use can be easily observed (i.e. when multiple courts are being used the Referee and Deputy(ies) should avoid being co-located for extended periods in one area, if possible). - 3.5.1.6.
-If necessary, the Referee may go onto court during a match without being called by the Umpire. - 3.5.1.7.
-If IRS is in operation, the Referee or Deputy shall endeavour to watch that any challenge made is administered correctly by the Umpire, and be ready to intervene, if necessary, to ensure that any mistake is corrected before the next rally begins.
+At the start and end of each day, aim to boost morale and promote team spirit by conversing with, and thanking, tournament staff and volunteers around the venue who contribute to the overall smooth running of the tournament.

+- 3.5.1.4.
+On the first day of the tournament observe the mechanics of the general traffic flow around the Field Of Play, efficiency of march-on/march-off, audibility and appropriate content of announcements, etc. and make any necessary adjustments for subsequent days. - 3.5.1.5.
+Whenever possible during play, ensure the Referee team is positioned such that all the courts in use can be easily observed (i.e. when multiple courts are being used the Referee and Deputy(ies) should avoid being co-located for extended periods in one area, if possible). - 3.5.1.6.
+If necessary, go onto court during a match without being called by the Umpire. - 3.5.1.7.
+If IRS is in operation, ensure as far as possible that the Referee or Deputy watches that any challenge made is administered correctly by the Umpire, and be ready to intervene, if necessary, to ensure that any mistake is corrected before the next rally begins.